Emerald - Cockatoo

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Emerald-Cockatoo has 82 active public transport stops operating, all of which are bus stops.
+Emerald-Cockatoo has 82 active public transport stops, all of which are bus stops.
 These stops are served by 9 different routes that together facilitate 1,125 weekly passenger trips.
-The accessibility to these services is rated as limited, with residents generally situated 1375 meters away from the nearest stop.
+The accessibility of these services is limited, with residents on average being located 1375 meters away from the nearest stop.

-On average, there are 160 trips per day across all routes, which translates to approximately 13 weekly trips per individual stop.
+Across all routes, service frequency averages at 160 trips per day, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport